CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise-03.md

    ![](./media/4-7-25-l3-2.png)

 1. In the **Manual evaluation result** section, you'll add five inputs for which you will review the output.
-Enter the following five questions as five separate inputs by selecting **+ Add Inputs**:
+Enter the following five questions as five separate inputs by selecting **+ Add input**:

    `Can you provide a list of the top-rated budget hotels in Rome?`